ogmini/ogmini.github.io/_posts/2025-3-25-David Cowen Sunday Funday SSH Windows.md

 ### SSH Private/Public Key

 Unlike Debian, authenticating with keys must be explicitly enabled in Windows.
-I had to modify the sshd_config file located at `C:\ProgramData\ssh\sshd_config` to allow connections using a public key. [https://woshub.com/connect-to-windows-via-ssh/](https://woshub.com/connect-to-windows-via-ssh/).
+I had to modify the sshd_config file located at `C:\ProgramData\ssh\sshd_config` to allow connections using a public key.
+Steps can be found at the following link along with some other details [https://woshub.com/connect-to-windows-via-ssh/](https://woshub.com/connect-to-windows-via-ssh/).
 One point to note, you can enable local logging to the sshd.log file.
 Again, this is not enabled by default and instead logs are stored in the Windows Event Logs.

 By default the Private/Public keys are stored at `%userprofile%\.ssh`.